Former Limestone teacher charged with having sex with student marries victim

 Tucker resigned from Limestone County Schools on Oct.
 25.

 On Monday, Tucker's attorneys filed a "motion to strike certain bond conditions" with a marriage certificate attached.
-The marriage certificate is dated Nov.
+The marriage certificate, obtained in Limestone County, is dated Nov.
 8.

 According to the motion, "the couple obtained the marriage certificate despite the current bond restrictions that the defendant is currently adhering to."